gvwilson/sensibleadventures/nardica/nardica.md

 "Thank you, sergeant."
 The words seemed to come out of thin air.
-Iffy's jaw dropped as the air behind the desk shimmered and---opened up, was the only way Iffy could describe it---to reveal a tall man in a formal dark turtleneck, slightly stooped with age but still strong, his face exactly like the photo that hung in the Sandhu's grocery store.
+Iffy's jaw dropped as the air behind the desk shimmered to reveal a tall man in a formal dark turtleneck, slightly stooped with age but still strong, his face exactly like the photo that hung in the Sandhu's grocery store.

-"Please, as you were,"
+"As you were,"
 Governor Stern said pleasantly, waving Uncle Jack and Aunt Naggie back into their seats as they started to rise.
 He nodded at Doctor Johel
 sat somewhat stiffly behind his desk, and steepled his fingers.
+"Thank you for coming.
-"I trust the rest of your trip was less eventful than the... incident with our Brazilian neighbors?"
+I trust the rest of your trip was less eventful than your encounter with our Brazilian neighbors?"

 The room was silent as everyone waited for Wales to reply.
-As the moment stretched uncomfortably,
+When it became clear he wasn't going to,
 Uncle Jack cleared his throat.
 "Er, yes, your honor, clear skies 'n' smooth sailin'."
 He bobbed his head.
-If Iffy hadn't known better,
-she would have thought he was actually blushing.
 "Glad t' help.
-Happy to help,
+Happy to,
 any time you need."

 The governor nodded his head gravely.